wsosna/StudentProjectGame/README.md

 # OfficeMenager - student project

-### How it works?
+### How does it work?
-At first you will see the start window.
+At first you can see the start window.
 After you click the start button - the game will go on!
 ![Ups...](https://images90.fotosik.pl/126/4ff18b747d498ed1gen.png)

 ##### Game window
 The game offers you three locations - Warsaw, London and Tokyo.
 You have 1000$ for beggining, the office cost 300$.
-When you have office, you can hire somebody.
+When you own office, you can hire people.
 There are two classes of employees
 - normal
 - exclucive